pypa/packaging.python.org/source/tutorial.rst

 Also, what if you can’t install packages into the global site-packages directory?
 For instance, on a shared host.

-In all these cases, virtualenv can help you.
-It creates an environment that has its own installation directories, that doesn’t share libraries with other virtualenv environments (and optionally doesn’t access the globally installed libraries either).
+In all these cases, virtual environments can help you.
+They have their own installation directories and they don’t share libraries with other virtualenv environments.

+Currently, there are two viable tools for creating Python virtual environments:
+:ref:`virtualenv` and `pyvenv`_. `pyvenv`_ is only available in Python 3.3 &
+3.4, and only in Python 3.4, is :ref:`pip` & :ref:`setuptools` installed into
+environments by default, whereas :ref:`virtualenv` supports Python 2.6 thru Python 3.4 and :ref:`pip` & :ref:`setuptools` are installed by default in every version.

 The basic usage is like so: